FIVE9 SHAREHOLDER ALERT BY FORMER LOUISIANA ATTORNEY GENERAL: KAHN SWICK & FOTI, LLC REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 Of Lead Plain...

-Swick & Foti, LLC ("KSF") and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until February 3, 2025 to file lead plaintiff applications in a securities class action lawsuit against Five9, Inc. (the "Company") (NasdaqGM: FIVN), if they purchased the Company's securities, including call options, between June 4, 2024 and August 8, 2024, inclusive (the "Class Period").
+(MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, Jan.
+07, 2025 (GLOBE NEWSWIRE) -- Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until February 3, 2025 to file lead plaintiff applications in a securities class action lawsuit against Five9, Inc. (the“Company”) (NasdaqGM: FIVN), if they purchased the Company's securities, including call options, between June 4, 2024 and August 8, 2024, inclusive (the“Class Period”).
 This action is pending in the United States District Court for the Northern District of California.

 What You May Do